tabiya-tech/tabiya-livelihoods-classifier/README.md

 # Install missing and remove unreferenced packages
 poetry install --sync
 ```

-> Note: Install poetry system-wide (not in a virtualenv).

 > Note:
 > Install the dependencies for the training using: